chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ### Maintaining Documentation's Accuracy

-Third, documentation becomes outdated/inaccurate due to changes in the subject of the documentation, especially breaking changes.
-Two aspects of changes: the 'size' of a change in the subject, and the 'frequency' of these changes.
+Third, documentation becomes outdated/inaccurate when the thing being documented changes in two ways: the 'size' of a change, and the 'frequency' of them.

 #### The "Size" of a Change